-Indicator: Relative CO2 emissions beer, soft drinks and malting (#1.5)
+Indicator: Relative CO_2 emissions beer and malting (#1.6)

-Definition: CO_2 emissions emitted from energy used to produce 1 HL of beer and soft drinks or CO_2 emissions emitted from energy used to produce 1 ton of malt.
+Definition: CO2 emissions emitted from energy used to produce 1 HL of beer or CO2 emissions emitted from energy used to produce 1 ton of malt.

-Scope: All our operations are in scope (as defined in table 1).
-Depending on the main activity of the operation (brewing or malting) the total CO_2 emissions emitted to produce either beer or malt is calculated.
+Scope: the operations identified in table 1 are in scope.
+Depending on the main activity of the operation (brewing or malting) the total ${\rm CO_2}$ emissions emitted to produce either beer or malt is calculated.

-Calculation: Total CO2 emission of beer and/or soft drinks and/or malt production / Total production of beer and/or soft drinks and/or malt.
+Calculation: total CO2 emissions within own operations of beer and/or sofdrinks and or malt production / Total production of beer and/or soft drinks and/or malt

-- The relative KPI can be calculated as 3 different sub-KPIs.
-Relative consumption of; (1) Soft drink production, (2) Beer brewing, (3) Malting. - Please note that the nominator and the denominator need to be of the same production unit. - Right calculation: malt CO2 emissions / malt produced.
+- The relative KPI can be calculated as 2 different sub-KPIs.
+Relative consumption of: (1) Beer brewing, (2) Malting. - Please note that the nominator and the denominatorneed to be of the same production unit. - Right calculation: malt CO2 emissions / malt produced.

-Indicator: Indicator: Renewable energy as % of total energy consumption (#1.6)
+Indicator: Renewable energy as % of total energy consumption (#1.7)

-Definition: Renewable energy as a percentage of the total energy consumption.
+Definition: renewable energy as a percentage of the total energy consumption.
 Renewable energy is energy from renewable sources such as wind, biogas, solar, netto heat from heatpumps and more.
 In case of doubt, the GHG Protocol on Renewable Energy Purchases is leading.
 If energy is reused internally this is seen as a 'saving' not as a renewable energy source.